srijken/web-www-v2/content/dictionary/_index.en.md

 #### **(Ethical) Hacker**

 DIVD members belong to the ethical hackers.
 An ethical hacker is someone who breaks into a computer system with positive intentions, without disrupting any services or processes.
-The motivation of an ethical  hacker is to detect security vulnerabilities, without misusing or exploiting them.
+The motivation of an ethical  hacker is to detect security vulnerabilities, without abusing or exploiting them.
 Our members are skilled professionals that must always operate within legal boundaries.
 Please read our [Code of Conduct](https://www.divd.nl/what-we-do/code-of-conduct/) for more information.

 #### **Exploit**